Everyone keeps telling you what to bring on the boat, but no one ever mentions what to bring OFF the boat.

 This is also a great way to stave off Dehydration and Heat Stroke on Your Disney Holiday, enjoy those hot summer days.
 While the refill stations demand you use a fresh paper cup to take water away, that doesn’t mean you need to drink from it.
 Empty your cup into your bottle and carry on.

 It will also keep families with children from running back to the fountain every 30 minutes; we will just sit and enjoy or Konk Koolers.

 Baby care.
 If you are a family with children too young for Scuttle’s Cove and don’t want to fork out $9(USD) per hour for daycare on the ship, then be prepared to for the epic architectural challenge of keeping baby from burning.
-Not only do little ones burn much quicker than the older children, they will also require a nap midday.
+Not only do little ones burn much quicker than older children, they often require naps midday.
 Instead of returning to the ship (unless that’s the plan, then, by all means, have at ‘er), why not get yourself a small, collapsible beach tent.